 This special offer for security software is not an endorsement from MLC.
 Reference to a vendor's product is intended for explicit description only.
 Using the link will take you to a website external to MLC.
 MLC does not receive commission from the sale of any software.

-Phishing emails are fraudulent emails that pretend to be from MLC or other legitimate businesses to attempt to trick you into providing information such as your MLC log in details, date of birth, or credit card information.
+Phishing emails are fraudulent emails that pretend to be from MLC or NAB or other legitimate businesses to attempt to trick you into providing information such as your MLC log in details, date of birth, or credit card information.

 MLC will never send you an email asking for your password, or with a link asking you to log in to MLC Online.